How to open a company in Malaysia

 Investors have to be aware that the LLP is taxed as a company and that this entity is founded based on a partnership agreement.
 Non-resident investors are also allowed to start an LLP in Malaysia.
 Also, although the LLP benefits from simpler compliance requirements, from an accounting point of view, the company must prepare specific accounting documents and maintain them throughout the financial year.
 More importantly, the LLP is obliged to maintain the accounting records for a period of seven years.

-What types of services are available for foreigners opening a company in Malaysia?
+What types of services are available for foreigners interested in company formation in Malaysia?

 Our company formation specialists in Malaysia can further assist foreign investors by providing other types of services related to the registration of a business in this country.
 Foreign investors starting a business in Malaysia can also request legal assistance from our specialists for the following types of services: